bennyscetbun/exercise/README.md

 * A BigQuery dataset
 * A JSON file with credentials to access GCP storage and BigQuery for reading and writing.

+# How to use

+- Set all the mandatory environment variable.
+- Put the csv file in the gcp storage bucket
+- run with:

+        go run ./cmd/uploader name_of_the_csv_file_in_the_bucket

 # Environment Variables

 This document describes the environment variables used by `main`.